woocommerce/woocommerce-blocks/docs/contributors/contributing/getting-started.md

 Once you the above setup, install the dependencies from the command line:

 -   Change directory to your repo folder, e.g. `$ cd woocommerce-blocks`.
--   Ensure the correct version of Node and NPM are installed - `nvm use`
+-   Ensure the correct version of Node and NPM are installed - `$ nvm use`
 -   Install JavaScript and PHP dependencies - `$ npm install && composer install`.

 ## Building the plugin files